bde91/PiModules/UPS-PIco-HV3.0-A-Stack-450.md

 #UPS PIco HV3.0 A Stack 450

-The UPS PIco is an advanced uninterruptible power supply for the Raspberry Pi A+/B+/2/3, that adds a wealth of innovative power back-up functionality and development features to the innovative microcomputer!
+UPS PIco HV3.0 A Stack 450 is an advanced uninterruptible power supply for the Raspberry Pi A+/B+/2/3, that adds a wealth of innovative power back-up functionality and development features to the innovative microcomputer!
 The UPS PIco will automatically shut-down your Raspberry Pi if there is a power failure, and can be set to automatically monitor and reboot your Pi once power has been restored!

 The UPS PIco HV3.0A Stack version features a 5V 3A output, designed for use on the latest Raspberry Pi 3!